“What’s the best diet for weight loss?”

-Of course, if you’re doing strength-training workouts like those in Body Beast and eating well, you’re probably gaining weight that isn’t fat: It’s muscle.
+Of course, if you’re doing strength-training workouts like those in LIIFT More and eating well, you’re probably gaining weight that isn’t fat: It’s muscle.

 Contrary to popular belief, muscle doesn’t weigh more than fat — a pound is a pound regardless of its composition.
 The confusion stems from the fact that muscle is more dense than fat, so it appears to weigh more by volume.
 In other words, a pound of muscle takes up less space than a pound of fat.

-So, if you’re getting stronger in body and smaller in size, but seeing the number on the scale go up a bit, it’s likely due to the “lean mass” (AKA muscle) you’re building.
+So, if you’re getting stronger and you’re smaller in size, but you’re seeing the number on the scale go up a bit, it’s likely due to the “lean mass” (aka muscle) you’re building.

 The Two Types of Body Fat

 Just as all bodies are not created equal, not all body fats are equal, either.
-Pears, apples, and other shapes aside, the color and location of your body fat is probably just as important as the amount you’re packing when it comes to your health.
+Pears, apples, and other shapes aside, the color and the location of your body fat are probably just as important as the amount you’re packing when it comes to your health.